Top reasons parents need an Estate Plan

-Top five reasons parents need an estate plan
+Reasons parents need an estate plan

 To name a guardian

 If something were to happen to you, who would take care of your children?
 You might have a name in mind already but it means nothing unless it is written down in a properly executed will.
-Don’t leave this huge decision up to the judge.
+Don’t leave this decision up to a judge.
 How to answer this tough question?